 1 cup fresh berries (we used blueberries this time)

 Use your mixer to blend cream cheese and butter until fluffy, about 2 minutes.
-Add vanilla extract, turn down mixer to low and slowly add powdered sugar until frosting is stiff and forms peaks.
+Add vanilla extract, turn down the mixer to low, and slowly add powdered sugar until frosting is stiff and forms peaks.
 Add berries until incorporated.
 You may or may not need to add more powdered sugar, depending on how juicy your berries are.

 Now that you have your cake baked, your lemon curd ready, and your frosting is whipped, get your cake out of the freezer.

 Pour Lemon Curd all over the bottom layer, press the top layer on so that the curd oozes out all over.
 Pour lemon curd on the top too.
 Let it drizzle all over!